RFM considers sustainability as part of the management and operation of assets.

 Low stress cattle handling

-RFM has policies and procedures for its operated properties that ensure that the mustering staff have the appropriate experience and training.
-The aim of each muster is to move the cattle in a controlled fashion, minimising the stress placed on the cattle, and reducing the risk of injury.
+Rural Funds Management Limited (RFM) has policies and procedures for its operated properties that ensure mustering staff have the appropriate experience and training.
+The aim of each muster is to move the cattle in a controlled way, minimising the stress placed on the cattle, and reducing the risk of injury.

 A range of techniques are used, such as: